Brazil: Risk Assessment

 Business Climate Rating1

-- Abundant mineral and agricultural resources
+- Mineral and agricultural resources

 - Significant manufacturing industry

-- Lack of skilled labor
+- Lack of skilled labour

-- Corruption and crime flourishing on inequalities
+- Corruption and inequalities